tier2tickets/Knowledge-Base/content/customization/tier2scripts.rst

 identity_provider.ps1
 ---------------------

-As of version 1.1.12_ the fields in the gui are automatically populated by pulling the information from the computer root LDAP provider
+As of version 1.1.12_ the fields in the GUI are automatically populated by pulling the information from the computer root LDAP provider
 (in the case of Microsoft Active Directory, Microsoft Exchange, or Novell Directory Services) or from Azure Active Directory.
 But this functionality can be extended or modified to make use of any data source by overriding the default identity provider with your own custom provider.
 To accomplish this, copy identity_provider.ps1 from the program installation directory